Wear This: Tweed Yes, it's made for people other than professors

 What is Tweed?

 Born in Scotland in the early eighteenth century, tweed emerged as a trend for the outdoorsmen of the highlands.
 Combining material that was both durable and insulating, it’s no surprise that it was adopted by hunters and farmers throughout Great Britain.
-The close-knit construction of tweed made it both water- and wind-resistant.
+The close-knit construction made it both water- and wind-resistant.
 As its popularity grew, tweed became a go-to material for sportsmen, and eventually was adopted into everyday wear.

 Different Types of Tweed

 Plain tweed relies on simple lines and district stripes.
 As its name suggests, it’s the most readily available tweed out there in part due to its versatility.

 Herringbone adopts a V-shape design, creating a distinctly textured look.